Position: Senior Research Officer, Riddet Institute, Massey Institute of Food Science and Technology.

-Jaspreet’s research currently focuses on characterising food crops, like cereals and potatoes.
+Jaspreet’s research currently focuses on characterising future carbohydrates to develop novel and healthy food products, this includes food crops, like cereals and potatoes.
 He characterises these resources to help develop new, custom food products.
 Jaspreet enjoys his research and thinks food products are a new, interesting field with lots of unsolved problems.

 Jaspreet leads several research projects at the Riddet Institute.
 He has recently characterised taewa (Māori potatoes) and kamokamo (Māori pumpkin).
 He found that taewa have high levels of protein, essential amino acids and antioxidants.
 Using this knowledge, he has looked at developing new food products from taewa, like crispy snacks and chef-ready potatoes.

-Find out more about the developement of Taewa (Māori potatoes).
+Find out more about the development of Taewa (Māori potatoes).

 Starches from cereals and potatoes are important raw materials for the food industry and other industries.
 Jaspreet examines starch spherulites (tiny crystals formed during heating and rapid cooling of starch) by using techniques like electron microscopy, X-ray diffraction and thermal analysis.